zachvalenta/jvns.ca/content/post/2016-11-21-things-to-learn-about-linux.markdown

 * debuggers
 * what's the difference between threads and processes?
 * if unix is text-based, how do desktop environments like GNOME fit in?
+* how does the "man" system work.
 * kpatch, kgraph, kexec
+* more about the stack.
+Are C vars really stack slots?
+How tf do setjmp and longjmp work?
+* package management

 this is great for so many reasons!